machine learning +

 graph.add_conditional_edges("generate", should_retry)

-Real Use Cases for Graph-Based Agents
+What Are the Best Use Cases for Graph-Based Agents?

-When NOT to Use LangGraph
+When Should You NOT Use LangGraph?

 Mistake 1: Skipping LangChain basics

-Mistake 2: Making every step a node
+Mistake 2: Splitting every step into its own node

-Mistake 3: No retry limits on loops
+Mistake 3: Leaving loops unbounded

 python